osassin1/PJWD/README.md

     ./startup.sh

-Note that the server uses CORS and the allowed list is limited to 'http://localhost:8089', which needs to be changed as needed.
+Note that the server uses CORS and the allowed list is limited to 'http://localhost:8089', which needs to be changed as needed in the server.js file.

 4. Seeding the database with test data